TycheSoftwares/order-delivery-date-for-woocommerce/order-delivery-date-for-woocommerce/readme.txt

 3. Delivery Date will be displayed on the Orders page in a new column titled "Delivery Date".

 == Changelog ==

+= 2.8 =

+* Feature - From now you can set holidays on the dates you do not deliver products under Holidays tab.
+Selected holidays will be disabled for delivery in the delivery calendar on the checkout page.
+* Feature - A new checkbox named "Auto-populate first available Delivery date" is added in Date Settings tab.
+If this checkbox is enabled then the first available Delivery Date will be Auto-populated in the Delivery Date field on the Checkout Page.
+* Feature - A new checkbox named "Apply Minimum Delivery Time for non-working weekdays" is added under Date Settings tab.
+If this checkbox is checked then the Minimum Delivery Time (in hours) will be calculated on the non-working days which are unchecked under Delivery Days.
+If the checkbox is unchecked then the minimum delivery time will be calculated on the working days.
+The default value of the checkbox is checked when the plugin is updated.

 = 2.7 =